Kee2u/Deciphering_the_Indus_Valley_Script/Statistical_Analysis/README.md

-# Statistical Anaylsis
+# Statistical Analysis

 The Statistical Analysis in this project follows the equations outlined by Dr. Andres Fuls in the appendix of "Archaeology and Epigraphy of Indus Writing".
 They were modified slightly to accommodate this dataset.
 It consists of two parts:

 ## Creating positional Histograms
    The normalized weighted sign position for each sign was calculated.
 A sign sequence length of 10 was used.
-   The equations used to calculate the relative sign positiona were:
+   The equations used to calculate the relative sign positions were:

   >MINP = (SP-1) x NL/L